Best Light Therapy Lamps

 • Color Temperatures: 1

-Warning: This thing is astoundingly bright, putting out just over 42,000 lux at 1 foot, and is quite compact measuring in at just 5×7 inches.
+Warning: This thing is astoundingly bright, putting out just over 42,000 lux at 1 foot, and is quite compact, measuring just 5×7 inches.

-If you’d like a more in-depth review of the LightPad Mini as well as the other Alaska Northern Light lamps you can read that here.
+You can read a more in-depth review of the LightPad Mini and the other Alaska Northern Light lamps here.

 Aurora LightPad Mini